Frequently Asked Questions

 Which Bible translation do you use?

-A: We preach from the New King James Version, but we respect the King James Version and any conservative, literal translation such as the New King James, New American Standard, or English Standard Versions.
+A: Most of our preaching is from the New King James Version, but we respect and use the King James Version and any conservative, literal translation such as the New American Standard (NASB) or English Standard Version (ESV).
 We do not ascribe to KJV-only-ism,

 body of Christ and was not held by any prominent saints prior to the